omesagroup/omesa/index.md

 ## Reference Architecture

-Once the fundamental layers have been established, the OMESA model aims to simplify software design by relying on a reference architecture which can be further decomposed into Sub-Layers, Core Capabilities and Design Patterns.
-All of these elements are building blocks of an enterprise architecture and thus none of them are necessarily enforced.
+Once the fundamental building blocks have been established, the OMESA model aims to simplify software design by relying on a reference architecture which can be further decomposed into smaller, more specific blocks such as Core Capabilities and Design Patterns.
+All of these elements can be part of an enterprise architecture but none of them are necessarily enforced.

 ![](/images/omesa_reference_arch_6.png)